Placeholder-Software/Dissonance/docs/Reference/Components/Dissonance-Comms.md

 ## Playback Prefab

 This is a prefab for the audio playback system.
 For every remote player who is in the voice session Dissonance will instantiate this prefab, and use it to play the voice from that player.
-There is a pre-built prefab included with Dissonance for this purpose.
+If left blank the default playback prefab included with Dissonance will be used.

-If you wish to use your own prefab it must include at least the following three components:
+If you wish to use your own prefab it *must* include a "VoicePlayback" component (part of Dissonance).
+It may also include an *AudioSource* component (part of unity), you can adjust some of the settings on this AudioSource to suit your needs.
+Dissonance will overwrite the following settings:

- - A dissonance "VoicePlayback" component
- - A dissonance "SamplePlaybackComponent" component
- - A unity AudioSource which is playing the flatline_1.0 audio clip
+ - Loop
+ - Bypass Reverb Zones
+ - Pitch
+ - Doppler Level
+ - Clip
+ - Play On Awake

+## Mute

+This will prevent the local player from sending any voice.

-## Player Name
+## Access Tokens

-todo: See discussion in <https://github.com/TomGillen/Dissonance/issues/105>
+This is the set of [access tokens](/Tutorials/Access-Control-Tokens.md) which the local player has.

-## Quality
+## Voice Settings

-These settings configure the quality of audio used by Dissonance.
-The Medium settings should sound very good in the majority of situations and it's not recommended to change the quality settings unless you are trying to tackle a specific problem.

-### Frame Size

-This determines how much voice data is sent in a single network packet.
-Setting this to a higher value will reduce the amount of network traffic as well as slightly reduce the amount of CPU time used by the opus encoder.

-However realtime voice requires low latencies for conversation to flow properly, and so a lower value will significantly improve the perceived quality of the voice by players.

-### Audio Quality

-This determines the quality setting used by the encoder.
-A higher quality will sound better but will require more bandwidth and CPU time.
-Conversely a lower quality will sound worse but will require less bandwidth and CPU time.
+Clicking this button opens an inspector where audio settings relating to voice may be changed.

 ## Configure Rooms

 Clicking this button opens an inspector where rooms can be created or deleted.

+## Diagnostic Settings

+Clicking this button opens an inspector where Dissonance diagnostic settings may be changed (e.g. log levels).